 By redundant I mean content that basically repeats itself.
-For example, let’s say one day you might write an article on 14 SEO copywriting tips and another day you might write about SEO copywriting advice.
-Those two articles are redundant if they basically say the same thing, so you’ll want to either get rid of one of them or revise the other so it’s unique.
+For example, let’s say one day you might write an article on 14 SEO copywriting tips, and another day you might write about SEO copywriting advice.
+Those two articles are redundant if they basically say the same thing, so you’ll want to either get rid of one of them or revise the other to make it unique.

-Stolen content is self explanatory, so let’s look at duplicate content because you can have duplicate content problems without really trying.
+Stolen content is self-explanatory.
+So, let’s look at duplicate content because you can have duplicate content problems without intending to.

-For example, here are some common ways to duplicate content:
+For example, here are some common ways to create duplicate content:

-- Affiliate programs – because of the way that search engine spiders read links, any content your affiliates’ link to could be seen as duplicate depending on how your affiliate program is setup.
+- Affiliate programs – because of the way search engine spiders read links, any content your affiliates link to could be seen as duplicate, depending on how your affiliate program is set up.

 When it comes to affiliates, the best and easiest answer is probably to ask your affiliates to not jack your content and make sure you aren’t creating pages with duplicated content just for your affiliates.
 If you are, use the rel=“canonical” tag.